iknowjason/AutomatedEmulation/README.md

 ![Caldera MCP](images/mcp-overview.png "Caldera MCP Server")

 ## Update for 11/16/25: Caldera MCP Server plugin!
 Added the Caldera MCP server plugin, Bountyhunter plugin.
 Added automated download of emu plugin payloads.
-Caldera now has the capability to use the MCP server as a wrapper to the Caldera API, helping give context to LLMs for building new abilities and operations.
+Caldera now has the capability to use the MCP server as a wrapper to the Caldera API, helping give context to LLMs for building new abilities, operation planners, and a CTI with RAG integration.

 ## Overview